lquessenberry/DrupalAT-LCARS/README.md

 DRUPAL LCARS - AdaptiveTheme SubTheme Custom CSS for Star Trek LCARS Interface

-            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004

- Copyright (C) 2004 Sam Hocevar <sam@hocevar.net>

- Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

-            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

-  0. You just DO WHAT THE FUCK YOU WANT TO.

 Introduction:

 The DrupalAT-LCARS theme is an effort to create an updated look to Michael Okuda's LCARS interface design made famous and introduced in Star Trek: The Next Generation as a control panel for various computer interfaces on the ship.
 As a fan of Star Trek and as a gamer on Star Trek Online, I decided to create a Drupal theme that mimics the design of the new interface in Star Trek Online.
 I chose Adaptive Theme as my framework so that the theme can be used in responsive web designs for multiple devices.